M-Abdullah-Baig/car-prediction-api/README.md

 Cloud deployment workflow

 ## License
-This project is intended for educational and portfolio purposes.
+This project is intended for learning, portfolio, and demonstration purposes.
+It showcases practical skills in Machine Learning, FastAPI, Docker, and API development.

 ## Author
 Muhammad Abdullah Baig
 GitHub: https://github.com/M-Abdullah-Baig